Guedosha/Simple-Heal/README.md

 # Simple-God-Mode
-Spigot plugin that adds a god mode command
+Spigot plugin that adds a healcommand